 It is difficult to mortgage such a home and other problems are likely to be present.
 The proportion of homes without foundations provides an indication of the condition of housing in an area.
-Table 7 indicates that housing condition in the Central Coast, Central Inland, and North areas is better than in the County as a whole.
+Table 7 indicates that housing condition in the Central Ceast, Central Inland, and North areas is better than in the County as a whole.
 Table 7 also indicates that almost all of the homes in the County have indoor toilets and electricity.
 Housing age also provides an indication of the condition of the County's housing supply.
 Although the useful life of a home depends on the quality of construction and maintenance, older homes tend to be more deteriorated than newer homes.
-Currently 23.8 percent of the County's housing units are more than 40 years old.
 (See Table 8).
 By the year 2000 4,846 housing units, or 24 percent of the housing supply, will be more than 50 years old.
-A significant number of housing units will need f.
+A significant number of housing units will need replacement or substantial repair by the year 2000.

+f.
 Assisted Housing